grecaun/wvs-cardgame/README.md

     ```
     python client.py [-s SERVERNAME] [-p PORTNUMBER] [-n NAME] [-d DELAY] [-m] [-h]
     ```
+    * -s SERVERNAME
-    * -s SERVERNAME  Server IP Address / Domain Name.
+      * Server IP Address / Domain Name.
 (Default localhost)
+    * -p PORTNUMBER
-    * -p PORTNUMBER  Server port number.
+      * Server port number.
 (Default 36789)
+    * -n NAME
-    * -n NAME        Sets the name you wish to use while playing.
+      * Sets the name you wish to use while playing.
 May be changed by server.
 Randomly chosen if none given.
+    * -d DELAY
-    * -d DELAY       Sets a delay (in seconds) that the AI will wait before sending a play.
+      * Sets a delay (in seconds) that the AI will wait before sending a play.
+    * -m
-    * -m             Runs the client in manual mode instead of auto.
+      * Runs the client in manual mode instead of auto.
+    * -h
-    * -h             Displays a help message which details these options then exits.
+      * Displays a help message which details these options then exits.

+  * Client Commands when running
+    * c MESSAGE | chat MESSAGE
+      * Sends MESSAGE to everyone connected to the server.
+    * s CARD | swap CARD
+      * Sends CARD as a swap message.
+Will take cards you do not have in your hand.
+CARD is defined as a number from 2-10 or one of the letters A, J, K, Q followed by the suit C, S, D, H.
+    * p CARD \[CARD\] \[CARD\] \[CARD\] | play CARD \[CARD\] \[CARD\] \[CARD\]
+      * Sends the CARD(S) you wish to play.
+Will take cards you do not have in your hand.
+CARD is defined as a number from 2-10 or one of the letters A, J, K, Q followed by the suit C, S, D, H.
+    * q | quit
+      * Stops the client.
+    * h | help
+      * Displays a help message.
+    * l | lobby - (Java only)
+      * Displays a list of people in the lobby.
+    * t | table - (Java only)
+      * Displays the current table information.

 ### GUI Versions
 #### [Client GUI][3]